MonkaWae/token-contract/README.md

 ### Liquidity and Tax

 - **Wallet Tax**: 1% on buy, sell and transfer to other token
-- **Liquidity Tax**: 1% tax on Buy, sell and transfer sent to liquidity pool
+- **Liquidity Tax**: 1% tax on Buy, sell and transfer sent to the liquidity pool
 - **Dividend Tax**: 1% tax on Buy, Sell and Transfer sent to token holder with amount of minimum 1 token
-- **Ecosystem Tax**: 1% tax on Buy, Sell and Transfer sent to specific wallet or DAO contract
+- **Ecosystem Tax**: 1% tax on Buy, Sell and Transfer sent to a specific wallet or DAO contract
 - **Team Tax**: 1% tax on Buy, Sell and Transfer sent to specific wallet or smart contract to share between us or our team
 - **Liquidity Pool/DEX**: [PancakeSwap](https://pancakeswap.finance/)